Understanding the Scale of a Predator’s Grooming Tactics

 Child grooming by sexual predators is a calculated process used to gain access and trust to gain control over targeted children.
-It begins by identifying a vulnerable child—often one who is isolated, emotionally needy, challenged family circumstances (divorce, single parent, absent parent), or just a child that is less likely to be believed.
-But grooming doesn’t stop with the child.
+It begins by identifying a vulnerable child, often one who is isolated, emotionally needy, challenged family circumstances (divorce, single parent, absent parent), or just a child that is less likely to be believed.
+But grooming doesn’t start with the child, it starts with establishing trust in the community.

 This manipulation often looks like kindness: special attention, gifts, offers to help with childcare, or emotional bonding.
 But underneath, it's a strategic form of relationship-building meant to coerce and abuse.